 Cllr Mills said that the council expected the move to help replenish reduced income after the sale of council properties or the conversion of them into housing.

-She added: “Over recent years a number of properties the council owns have been sold to help finance our substantial capital programme or we have developed them to deliver new council housing.
+She added: “Over recent years a number of properties the council owns have been sold to help finance our substantial your antibiotics or we have developed them to deliver new council housing.
 This has reduced our income from commercial assets.

 “During 2017 we purchased four properties in the borough with an established rental income of over £2.18million a year and we believe that Courage Yard will be another valuable asset for the council.”